 This could lead to software and even hardware failure, identity or personal information theft or nothing at all, no visible damage.
 Even then, a Trojan could even make your device a zombie server sending out spam, consuming your network and internet resources.
 Therefore, make sure to protect yourself with the finest antivirus software.

 Your password is a part of authentication, a secret only you are authorized to know, that helps you access a system.
 Using upper and lowercase letters along with numbers and some symbols is one way to fight brute force attacks, but this confidential information is still often stored and easily accessible in poorly protected devices.
 Or if you prefer, buy the best password manager for your needs to ensure all round protection.

 Once you’ve been hacked on a social media channel, the attacker will observe communication and use this insight to access other accounts for further criminal actions.
 This is usually done for financial gain – asking a bank to transfer money, and/or causing emotional damage, in case of extortion.

-Cybercrime Stats Related to the Most Prevalent Types of Cybercrime
+Cyber Security Statistics Related to the Most Prevalent Types of Cybercrime

-20. $1,077 is the average amount of cash attackers demand
+11. $170,404 is the average amount of cash attackers demand.

 One of the most important cyber crime statistics and trends today is that hacking is becoming less and less prevalent as a technical problem.
 And as Medium noticed, using humans as the weak link is a growing trend, and it’s becoming more and more expensive and difficult to raise awareness of employees worldwide.

-29. In 2017, people sent 15,690 complaints the Internet Crime Complaint Center
+14. In 2020, people sent 791,790 complaints to the Internet Crime Complaint Center.

 Cybercrime and Cryptocurrency have established quite a reputation for being interlinked, even though the most popular cryptocurrencies like bitcoin or monero are relevant, although their position is quite overhyped as part of the cybercrime economy.

-Only 4%, but still a fair amount.
 The blockchain system supporting the cryptocurrency is eroding criminals of their anonymity these days, since doing business is a matter of public record, and web cookies are quick to link money transfers to individuals.

 DSoS, or distributed denial-of-service, is one of the most prevalent cybercrime trends and is exactly what it sounds like: an effort to make a certain website unavailable for hours, days, even weeks at a time, by overflowing it with traffic from hijacked computer systems.

-36. A day of botnet activity for hire can cost $100-$200, or even $1000
+19. A day of botnet activity for hire can cost $67.

 Smart doorbells, smart fridges, smart lights, watches, heating, cars, home security systems, and even machines in your hospital: their one big characteristic is that they are incredibly easy to hack, as security is rarely a priority despite the fact that they are sleek mediators to stealing important data, or enabling DDoS attacks.